ansible/awx/docs/docsite/rst/userguide/applications_auth.rst

 To verify the application in the example above now shows the user with the appropriate token, go to the **Tokens** tab of the Applications window:

 .. image:: ../common/images/apps-tokens-list-view-example2.png
-   :alt: Verifying User's Token in Applications Window
+   :alt: Verifying a specific user application token